TheMEMOLab/Bio326-NMBU/Doc/Introduction_to_Metagenomics_+_start_your_assembly.md

 Hello!
 Welcome to the metagenomic dry lab session!
 Here we will take the raw basecalled reads from the nanopore sequenator and try to reconstruct the microbial genomes that they come from.

+There is a conda environment in /mnt/courses/BIO326/PROK/data/metagenomic_assembly/prok1 that we will use in each of the slurm batch scripts.

-## Quality control and Filtering of the raw reads 🛂
+## Quality control and filtering of the raw reads 🛂

 Your raw reads from the prokaryotic sequencing session reside in "/mnt/courses/BIO326/PROK/data/metagenomic_assembly/".